I’m Ken English.

-I worked at ski areas, cruise lines, hotels and travel agencies.
+For more than 30 years, I worked in the tourism industry – ski areas, cruise lines, hotels and travel agencies.

-I was the executive director of the Miami Foreign Trade Association, and the Greater Miami Hotel & Motel Association.
-I was radio broker, producing & hosting shows on Foreign Trade and Special Events.
-I was the producer of the South Beach Splash!
+- a radio airtime broker, producing and hosting shows on Foreign Trade and Special Events, including the South Beach Splash!
 Watersports Festival in 2000.

 After 9/11, things changed.
 They changed again in 2008.
 Each time, there was a tightening of marketing dollars.

 Around 2004, while working for a cruise-only travel agency, I was asked to became the webmaster, because I had experience in magazine publishing.